BSVino/Blender/README.md

 [Blender](http://blender.org) is a free open source 3D content creation suite.

-This source code tree fork hosted on Github is kept up to date with the latest stable release version of Blender found on their [Source Code Download Page](http://www.blender.org/download/source-code/).

 This branch is my work on a "traditional" interface to Blender, that is more accessible to users of traditional 3d art software such as Maya.
 Blender is rather avant-garde and new in its user interface innovations, but personally I find a lot of its